Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Methodology

 We employ the captioning task to prompt our model to output coordinates that express orientation, owing to its proven effectiveness in capturing information in knowledge-intensive scenarios \cite{salaberriaImageCaptioningEffective2023}.
 During training, we utilize the captioning format as follows:

 Due to the absence of referring expressions, more than one coordinate may correspond to multiple objects in the image.
-The captioning form has more feasibility and practicability for the generalist vision-language model to establish links between orientation and linguistic coordinates robustly, without inferring in the prompt.
+The captioning form has more feasibility and practicability for the vision-language model to establish links between orientation and linguistic coordinates robustly, without inferring in the prompt.

-In the training of captioning, the generalist model is expected to output image captions containing object-related coordinates and compute the loss.
+In the training of captioning, the proposed model is expected to output image captions containing object-related coordinates and compute the loss.
 For activation of coordinates, we optimize using cross-entropy loss:

 where $n$ is the batch size, $\theta$ represents the model parameters, $x_{i}$ represents the input image, $t_{i}$ stands for the input instruction, and $y_{i, j}$ denotes the output token at position $j$ for the $ith$ sample at each batch.
 We follow the training strategy of BLIP2, which only trains the alignment layer and freezes the pre-trained visual model and large language model.
 To enhance the quality of generation during inference, we employ various decoding techniques, such as beam search.